yuvadm/tiva-c/README.md

 A ready-made repository for writing, compiling and flashing code for the TI Tiva C.

-Tested on Mac OS X 10.6.8, should work on most Macs and Linuxes.
+Should work on most Linux and Mac environments.

 ## Requirements